EricGiangPhu/ChatClientUnity/README.md

 # How to run this project
 Open project with unity the same version

-default port golang : 7878
+default websocket port : 7878

 # T.CODE Workshop